-There are many use cases for having multiple Google Analytics accounts, profiles or web properties.
+There are many use cases for having multiple Google Analytics accounts, properties and views.
 A consumer goods company with a website for each brand, a hotel chain with a site for each location, or an agency with many clients, for example.

-Google’s front-end solution provides a summary of all your properties and allows you to access and export the data so that you can compare sites and segments.
-They also provide back-end access via the Analytics API to help automate extraction and generate reports summarizing your traffic.
+Google’s front-end solution provides a summary of each individual view and allows you to access and export the data so that you can compare sites and segments.
+They also provide back-end access via the Reporting API to help automate extraction and generate reports summarizing your traffic.

 But that excitement can quickly get washed away with the anxiety of spending all your time exporting and combining data or bogging down Excel with too many rows and worksheets.

-In this post we’ll look at how to use the front end method in Google Analytics and how to access the Analytics API using Analytics Canvas without writing code or SQL queries.
+In this post we’ll look at how to use the front end method in Google Analytics and how to access the Reporting API using Analytics Canvas without writing code.

 Front End Solution For Accessing Multiple Google Analytics Accounts

 The Google Analytics web front-end allows you to see high level data for all your sites.
-Simply choose All Accounts then click Accounts List and Show Metrics.
-You’ll see visits, average session time, bounce rate and goal conversion rate for all of the sites under your account.
+Simply login and click the Analytics icon in the top left corner.
+Since you will only see high level metrics for starred views, you must star each of the views you want to compare, then hit refresh.
+You’ll see sessions, average session duration, bounce rate and goal conversion rate for all of the sites that were starred (excluding App + Web views as they are not yet supported).

-If you wanted to customize a dashboard and apply it to each profile, build it once then share it with yourself and add the custom report to each one of your profiles.
-It would be a little time consuming but if you rarely change your reports it certainly would work.
+You can build a custom dashboard in the GA interface, then apply it to each profile.
+Simply build it, then share it with yourself and add the custom report to each one of your profiles.
+It will be a little time consuming but if you rarely change your reports it certainly will work.

 Use the APIs Without Writing Code

-The Google Analytics Application Gallery has a number of desktop and web-based solutions to help you get at your data, automate reports, create dashboards and perform serious analysis.
+There are a number of desktop and web-based solutions to help you get at your data, automate reports, create dashboards and perform serious analysis on your Google Analytics data.

-For in-depth analysis, Analytics Canvas can be used to:
+For in-depth analysis, Analytics Canvas (a Google Marketing Platform Technology Partner since 2010) can be used to:

 • connect multiple Google Analytics accounts to one dashboard

-• run a monthly report for all properties with aggregate and individual Excel dashboards
+• run a monthly report for all properties with aggregate and individual summaries

-• apply changes to some or all properties at once
+• apply business rules (data cleaning steps) to some or all views at once

 • compare segments across sites